fwolfsjaeger/doctrine-cockroachdb/README.md

 # CockroachDB Driver

 CockroachDB Driver is a Doctrine DBAL Driver to handle incompatibilities with PostgreSQL.
-This package is intended to be used for Symfony.

 It is based on https://github.com/lapaygroup/doctrine-cockroachdb by Lapay Group.